 - which DIY skin hacks aren’t healthy, even if they seem to work

 2. Serums: A serum with vitamin C or growth factors or peptides would be better in the morning, under sunscreen.
 At night, retinol or prescription retinoids work best.
-Makeup Artist’s Choice has an effective vitamin C and E serum and retinol available.
+See our articles on the best face serums for every skin type and the best serums for oily skin.

-3. Moisturizer: Even oily skin needs moisturizer, but use one that is lightweight, gel-based, and non-comedogenic, or doesn’t block your pores, like CeraVe’s facial lotion.
-Dry skin may benefit from more cream-based moisturizers like MISSHA Super Aqua Cell Renew Snail Cream.
+3. Moisturizer: Even oily skin needs moisturizer, but use one that is lightweight, gel-based, and non-comedogenic, or doesn’t block your pores.
+Dry skin may benefit from more cream-based moisturizers.
 Most brands will label their products as gel or cream on their packaging.

 Start with a basic and simple routine to see how your skin reacts.
 Once you’re comfortable, you can then add extra products such as exfoliants, masks, and spot treatments to boost your skin’s health.